 Don’t plant it for the flowers.
 The bloom period is short — only a week or two.

+It is considered mildly poisonous to humans and other animals.
 Some people experience dermatitis after handling it, so wear gloves when working around this plant.
-Scorpions, ants, and other biting insects often make their home in the vine and resent being disturbed.

 Cat’s claw is considered invasive in many parts of the world.
 (It’s a serious scourge in parts of Australia.)
 Here in the desert southwest, it’s not considered invasive (yet), except in Texas.
 However, there’s evidence that it has the potential to become invasive in Arizona.
 For this reason alone, I would not plant it.